Hobart the Capital of

 (03) 6492 1395 and bookings are essential.

-out walking it is recommended that you do not wander
+it is recommended that you do not wander off the tracks

-off the tracks and that you wear sensible, comfortable
+and that you wear sensible, comfortable shoes or sneakers.

-shoes or sneakers.
-You should also take warm clothes
+You should also take warm clothes and/or wet weather

-region.
-For environmental and safety reasons, we ask
+environmental and safety reasons, we ask that you stay

 *Denotes